deckhouse/deckhouse/modules/340-monitoring-custom/docs/README.md

         app: my-app
         prometheus.deckhouse.io/custom-target: my-app
       annotations:
-        prometheus.deckhouse.io/sample-limit: "5000"  # by default, the sample is limited to 5000 metrics for a single Pod
+        prometheus.deckhouse.io/sample-limit: "5000"   # by default, the sample is limited to 5000 metrics for a single Pod prometheus.deckhouse.io/scrape-interval: "60s" # by default scrapeInterval from monitoring module config
     spec:
       containers:
       - name: my-app